Ruby: Okay, team, run "Destiny Red."

 - Both Link's and Toon Link's Final Smash, Triforce Slash, have him whacking the hell out of your opponent.

 - Pit: HAIYAYAYAH!
 HAIYAYAYAH!
-HAIYAYAYAH!*
+HAIYAYAYAH!note

 - The Paper Fan can become game breaking very easily on uneventful stages like Final Destination or Battlefield.
 Once you get trapped in a Paper Fan assault, you're stuck there until the person decides to quit, and that's usually once you're around 999% damage and anything can KO you.